Mabeth Hurd Paige Papers

 Description of Contents

-The collection consists of three boxes and one oversized container.
-One box contains personal correspondence and papers.
-The second box contains notes and typewritten transcripts related to her biography "Lady in Law".
-The third box contains unpublished manuscripts and speeches, as well as newspaper clippings.
+The collection contains materials related to the life and political career of Mabeth Hurd Paige, including personal correspondence and papers, notes and typewritten transcripts related to Paige’s biography "Lady in Law", unpublished manuscripts and speeches, and newspaper clippings.

 - Paige, Mabeth Hurd (Person)

-Mabeth Hurd Paige was born in Newburyport, Massachusetts in 1869 or 1870.
+Mabeth Hurd Paige represented portions of Minneapolis as one of the first women elected to the Minnesota State House of Representatives.
+She served in the state house from 1923 until 1945.
+Mabeth Hurd was born in Newburyport, Massachusetts, in 1869 or 1870.
 She remained in Massachusetts through high school, after which she went on to attend the University of Nebraska at Lincoln, the Massachusetts Art School in Boston, and the Julian Art Academie in Paris, France.
 After returning to the United States in 1891, she settled in Minneapolis where she began work with the art department in the Minneapolis Public Schools.

-Later in life she continued to remain active in politics, serving on committees and commissions including the Minneapolis Charter Commission, the State Constitutional Commission, and the Governor's Interracial Commission.
+Later in life, Paige remained active in politics.
+She served on committees and commissions including the Minneapolis Charter Commission, the State Constitutional Commission, and the Governor's Interracial Commission.

 1.47 Linear Feet (4 boxes, 1 oversize envelope)